 Other priests and a deacon were present at the special celebration of the first anniversary of the “Union”.
-Some are of Ukrainian, backgrounds – this has been a general trend in the history of the Archdiocese, as also the presence of a lot of Baltic clergymen.
+Some are of Ukrainian, backgrounds – this has been a general trend in the history of the Archdiocese, as also the presence of some Baltic clergymen.
 As for now, there are many Moldovans.
 There is also Archdeacon Ioann Dobrot who explained in some TV interviews how his family and some hierarch of the Church of Moscow had been assassinated during the Revolution.

 The good tidings come at the present from this Sarthe region, a nice area of the French paysage.
 Why?
 The Russian Church can also be fascinated by the inspiring French parlance and culture.
-Hiermonk/monk-priest Alexandre Siniakov was ordained a priest in Vienna (Austria) in 2006 by Met.
+Hieromonk/monk-priest Alexandre Siniakov was ordained a priest in Vienna (Austria) in 2006 by Met.
 Hilarion (Alfeyev) of Volokolamsk, now in charge of the External Affairs of the Patriarchate of Moscow, then serving in Central Europe.
 An important location in the present development of the Churches.
 Die Wiener Stimmung has always been marked by all Russian citizens, scholars, passers-by, refugees, and promoters of the future.

 He would seem to be attracted by the very spirit of the Archdiocese, i.e. the respect and acceptance of the decisions taken by the Russian Council of Moscow in 1917-18 which is at the core of the ongoing reflection of the School of Paris and the Eulogians.
-Many Russians reflect on the possiblity to serve in the local languages, namely French in France and Belgium, Luxembourg and Canada as also Russian in the vast territory of the Russian Mother Church in her homeland.
+Many Russians reflect on the possibility to serve in the local languages, namely French in France and Belgium, Luxembourg and Canada as also Russian in the vast territory of the Russian Mother Church in her homeland.